nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all client information from the address book.

+**NOTE: This command irreversibly clears all client information in FitBook.
+It should be used with caution.**

+If you are sure of your decision to clear all client information, use the `/confirm` prefix with this command to execute it.

-Format: `clear`
+Format: `clear /confirm`

 ### Exiting the program : `exit`